 The ship has a pool of highly experienced crew and relief crew for a proper rotation

 Since the age of 26, I am working in seafaring.
 In Enkhuizen, the Netherlands, I attended the Seafaring School, and at the end of my entire training, I earned the title “Master (all ships)”.
 After a long time on mechant ships, my way now led back to sailing – finally!

 I’ve known the Eye of the Wind for a long time, because a colleague from the Nautical School was her captain for nine years – so my predecessor.
 Sailing is a beloved and lived passion for me.
 The special thing about this ship is: I am the captain on board, but I can not sail alone from A to B – here everyone works together.

 My dream destination with the Eye of the Wind? – The island world of the South Pacific!

-Megan from Australia is now First Mate of Tall Ship Eye of the Wind.
+Megan from Australia spent time as First Mate and is now one of the Skippers of Eye of the Wind.
 She joined the crew in 2014 and brings a lot of sailing experience with her.
 She introduces herself:

 I’m from Western Australia, where my father took me sailing as a child.
 As I got older, I sailed on an Australian sail training ship as a volunteer watch leader – that was in 2008.